dawranliou/dawranliou.com/content/blog/2021-04-06-on-personal-website.md

 here, please don't take me too seriously 😛).
 If you are a minimalist, you can build a static website with hand-crafted HTML and CSS.
 You can even use a site builder like Wix to learn the basics of styling and focus on personal branding only.
-You have a wide range of choices, and they don't usually affect the end product - a website that is visible to the whole internet.
+You have a wide range of choices, and no matter your choice of technology, you get a website that is visible to the whole internet.
 You can share it with anyone, anywhere.
 The visibility makes it so rewarding.

 # Personal branding